 - The need for petty cash funds may vary from department to branch.
 It depends on the activity (the more the activity, the more the need for petty cash).
 It would help if you clarified what accounts for petty cash and the limitations (expense type, amount, etc.)

-Step no 2: Transfer of cash and installation of a lock box
+STEP 2: Transfer of cash and installation of a lock box

 The lock box will have cash and proof of expenses (receipts and other documents supporting the petty cash expenses).
 In this step of petty cash accounting, you will entrust the responsibility of the cash and the lock box to the appointed petty cash custodian.